RNAcentral/r2dt-web/README.md

 1. `npm install`

+2. `npm run update-templates` to use the latest models from the R2DT repository

-2. `npm start` to start a server on http://localhost:9000/
+3. `npm start` to start a server on http://localhost:9000/

-3. `npm run build` to generate a new distribution
+4. `npm run build` to generate a new distribution

-4. `npm test` to run unit tests
+5. `npm test` to run unit tests

 ### Notes